In the 2014 Scottish independence referendum, the No campaign won by 55 per cent to 45.

 Scottish independence polling since the referendum

-The most recent of these was in March 2017 by IPSOS-Mori which showed 47 per cent in favour with 46 per cent opposed, counting those who were almost certain to vote.
+The most recent poll to give Yes a lead was in July 2020 by Panelbase which showed 50 per cent in favour with 43 per cent opposed, counting those who likely to vote.
 The highest lead for independence was nine points in August 2015.

-All the other polls since the referendum have shown a lead for No. The highest lead for a No vote was 20 points in May 2019, however this poll had a different question format to usual, asking respondents whether they would like to Leave or Remain in the UK.
+All other polls since the referendum showed a lead for No. The highest lead for a No vote was 20 points in May 2019, however this poll had a different question format to usual, asking respondents whether they would like to Leave or Remain in the UK.
 The 20-point lead was matched using a standard question in June 2017.

 What affected people’s answers?

-While the majority of polls have remained broadly in favour of staying in the United Kingdom, some political events appear to have shifted public opinion, although there is little evidence that they have had lasting impact overall.
+While the majority of polls since 2014 have remained broadly in favour of staying in the United Kingdom, some political events appear to have shifted public opinion, although there is little evidence that many of them have had lasting impact.

 After the 2014 referendum there was a significant boost in polling support for a Yes vote.
 Four of the first six surveys taken after the result between October 2014 and February 2015 showed independence in the lead, with one returning a tie and one in favour of No.